Problem Set 4 - Writing GIS Scripts

 • Creates a string variable that includes the path to the streams.shp feature class

-• Creates a second string variable that sets the path and filename of where the buffer tool should write its output.
+• Creates a third string variable that sets the path and filename of where the buffer tool should write its output.
 This should be a file named StrmBuff1km.shp located in the Scratch folder.

 • Executes the buffer command such that the streams are buffered set buffer distance, in planar (not geodesic) terms, on both sides (the default), with a round end type (the default), and dissolved into a single feature (not the default).